Without a trading plan you’re just gambling in the markets. Learn how to make a trading plan, and put the edge in your favor.

 - Preferred time frame, goals and personality?
 These may seem like different questions, but they are all linked.
 Consider all three when deciding what you want to achieve, how long you want your trades to last (approximately) and what style of trading likely suits your personality best.
 Here are some things to consider.
 Successful day traders (open and close trades within same day) and swing traders (trades lasting one day to a few weeks) have greater income potential than longer-term investors.
 This because capital can potentially grow each day, resulting in rapid compounding.
 A day trader can also make 2% or 3% on account equity several times a day, where it may take an investor several months to make 2 or 3%.
 That said, short-term trading can result in rapid losses if you don’t know what you are doing…but that is why you are making this trade plan!

 What you want to do and your personality may not align.
 If you like the idea of long-term investing but are constantly looking at stock quotes and strategizing short-term trade setups, you may have a problem when it comes to the more “hands off” approach of longer-term investing.
 If you want to actively trade, then do so, and build your plan around it.
 If you don’t want to be active, and taking a hands-off approach aligns with your goals, then build your plan around that.

 With the decisions about how and what you will trade out of the way, we can move onto the rules.

 Entry rules tell you why, how, where and when to enter a trade.
 Exit rules determine how, why, where and when you exit a trade (for profit and loss).
-Money management is the most important aspect as it controls risk.
+Money management is the most important aspect, as it controls risk.
 Superseding the other two elements, if a trade is too risky based on the money management rules, don’t take the trade.
 It doesn’t matter how much money you make, if you are willing to lose it all on a few trades.

 How to Make a Trading Plan: Money Management